This post may contain affiliate links. Please read our disclosure policy.

 - Place BLACK BEANS, WATER, and (optional) SALT in the Instant Pot.

 - Secure lid and turn pressure release valve to “ Sealing” position.
-Select “manual” or “pressure cook" on HIGH for 30 minutes.
+Select “manual” or “pressure cook" on HIGH for 30 minutes (for no-soak option) and 15 minutes (for soaked beans).Note: It takes at least 20 minutes for the Instant Pot to fully pressurize.

-- To store, allow beans to cool, then refrigerate in an airtight container up to 5 days or freeze up to 30 days (or more if vacuum sealed).
+- To store, allow beans to cool completely and refrigerate in an airtight container up to 5 days or freeze up to 30 days (or more if vacuum sealed).

 Equipment